alexzerah/stencil-iim/readme.md

+#About us
+We are a team of young Stencil enthusiasts !
+We work in la Defense, and enjoy the parisian life #DevLife #HealthyWorkEnvironment Follow us in the street !

 # Ionic PWA Toolkit

 The PWA Toolkit is a starting point for building Progressive Web Apps using Ionic and Stencil.